 Cook County’s budget problems are real and have ramifications that are felt every day throughout the Cook County Court system.
 Ask any criminal defense attorney and they will tell you how our system of justice is being impacted.

-Chicago Criminal Defense lawyer, James Dimeas, has been handling criminal cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over 25 years.
+Chicago Criminal Defense lawyer, James Dimeas, has been handling criminal cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over-27 years.
 James Dimeas is a nationally-recognized, award-winning, criminal defense attorney.
-Expertise has named James Dimeas a “Best Criminal Defense Lawyer in Chicago.”
-Mr. Dimeas has been named a “Best DUI Lawyer”, and the National Trial Lawyers has named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
-The American Institute of Criminal Law Attorneys have named James Dimeas a “10 Best Attorney for Client Satisfaction.”
-The American Society of Legal Advocates have named James Dimeas a “2018 Top 100 Lawyer.”
-AVVO rates James Dimeas as “Superb”, the highest rating possible for any lawyer in the United States.
+Expertise named James Dimeas a “Best Criminal Defense Lawyer in Chicago.”
+James Dimeas was named a “Best DUI Lawyer”, and the National Trial Lawyers named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
+The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
+The American Society of Legal Advocates named James Dimeas a “2018 Top 100 Lawyer.”
+AVVO rates James Dimeas as “Superb”, the highest rating possible for any criminal defense lawyer in the United States.

 If you are facing criminal charges in Chicago, Cook County, DuPage County, Kane County, or Lake County, you can contact James Dimeas anytime for a free and confidential consultation.
-James Dimeas can always be reached at 847-807-7405.
+You can speak to James Dimeas personally by calling 847-807-7405.